abhisheksrocks/async_button/README.md

 # More Intuitive Examples

-All buttons also supports these arguments - `loadingStyleBuilder`, `successStyleBuilder` and `failureStyleBuilder` which creates the custom state styles at runtime.
+All buttons also supports these arguments - `styleBuilder`, `loadingStyleBuilder`, `successStyleBuilder` and `failureStyleBuilder` which creates the custom state styles at runtime.
 This essentially mean that one can create unlimited number of custom state widgets and styles based on different conditions.

 There are also scopes for fallback styles and widgets if none of the necessary conditions are met.